Upper School Curriculum Guide

 Public Speaking is an introduction to speech communication with an emphasis on the practical skill of public speaking.
 Throughout the semester, students not only learn about civility and ethical speech composition and delivery, but they also examine the many different ways in which we as individuals are public and speak in the 21st century.
 In addition, students partake in various physical and vocal exercises that lessen speaker anxiety, foster body confidence, and hone mental readiness and cognizance.
 The combined practices provide students with opportunities to develop their own voice, challenge their perspective, and amplify that which represents them. (½ unit; Grades 9-12)

-nItro to Theatre is open to students in grades 9-12.
+Theatre 1 is open to students in grades 9-12.
 The course introduces students to basic techniques of acting through improvisations, structured relaxation exercises, theatre games, acting theory, and monologue/scene work.
 Through these activities, students hone their public speaking skills, participate in cooperative learning, and build confidence in both their vocal and physical expression.
 Students also begin to explore theatre from other perspectives and roles, such as the viewpoint of a director, designer, and playwright.
 By exposing students to these other perspectives, they not only learn the fundamentals of producing art for the stage, but also begin to view and respect theatre as a machine of many parts.
-This class is the launching pad for students to explore more specific areas of theatre study at an advanced level through our other course offerings: Acting and Performance Workshop, Production and Design, Lighting and Design, Theatre of the World, and One Acts/Fringe Festival. (½ unit; Grades 9-12)
+This class is the launching pad for students to explore more specific areas of theatre study at an advanced level through our other course offerings: Theatre 2, Theatre 3, Production and Design, Lighting and Design, and Theatre 4: Play Production. (½ unit; Grades 9-12)

-Acting and Performance Workshop is offered to students in grades 9-12 who wish to develop their acting skills through a more personal, hands-on exploration of theatre.
+Theatre 2 is offered to students in grades 9-12 who wish to develop their acting skills through a more personal, hands-on exploration of theatre.
 Using texts that span from classical to modern theatre, students partake in scene and monologue work that asks them to consider the individual’s relationship to society and the cultural impact of art.
 Students develop characters and character relationships (to other characters and their surrounding world) through the lenses of various theatre pioneers.
-In addition, students learn the basics of acting for TV/film, and apply their study to polished auditions pieces in both live theatre and on-camera contexts. (½ unit; Grades 9-12; prerequisite Public Speaking, Intro to Theatre, or instructor approval)
+In addition, students learn the basics of acting for TV/film, and apply their study to polished auditions pieces in both live theatre and on-camera contexts. (½ unit; Grades 9-12; prerequisite Public Speaking, Theatre 1, or instructor approval)

-Theatre of the World is open to students in grades 9-12 who exhibit proficiency in acting, movement, production, and/or theatre appreciation.
+Theatre 3 is open to students in grades 10-12 who exhibit proficiency in acting, movement, production, and/or theatre appreciation.
 Students are responsible for acting and directing scenes, producing solo performance work, and devising collaborative theatre.
 Students explore theatre traditions and innovations of various theatre theorists from around the world, which they ultimately apply to polished performance pieces.
-Through this study, students examine across time and space the role art plays in society and the way society shapes and influences the direction of art. (½ unit; Grades 9-12; prerequisite Public Speaking, Intro to Theatre, or instructor approval)
+Through this study, students examine across time and space the role art plays in society and the way society shapes and influences the direction of art. (½ unit; Grades 10-12; prerequisite Public Speaking, Theatre 1, or instructor approval)

 PRODUCTION AND DESIGN